 Grun’s main goal now was the obliteration of all “normal” people in the world so that he and his kind could literally inherit the Earth.
 This new ambition made Grun the Primeval a sort of proto- Magneto as well.
 The villain was still pretending to cooperate with the Central Powers, to have access to their resources.
 He and his team kidnapped Battle and threatened to behead him as bait to lure G-8 and his Battle Aces into their subterranean lair in order to kill them.

-Our hero’s girlfriend R-1 sees action again in this tale, which also features guest appearances by Hogan’s other flying ace Pulp heroes, the Red Falcon and his sidekick Sika.
+Our hero’s girlfriend R-1 sees action again in this tale, which also features guest appearances by Hogan’s other flying ace Pulp heroes, the Red Falcon and his black sidekick Sika.

 I WILL BE EXAMINING MORE G-8 STORIES NEXT TIME!